 The Washington Post and its competitors—the elite level of national news, the places that have traditionally set the agenda—are the most vulnerable to this shift.
 They are the relatively small portion of the media that is able to command both access and editorial independence.
 Politicians feel that they must deal with the Post, but the Post still feels like it can say what it wants, critical or otherwise.
 That state of affairs, which has been taken for granted for decades, is evaporating.

 The question for the Post is: What are you gonna do about it?
 When the fear that was instilled in generations of politicians by Watergate wears off, and the federal government becomes ever more populated by officials who have discovered that no matter how meticulous David Fahrenthold’s reporting is, it won’t move the needle that much on entrenched public opinion?
-When the full flowering of the social-media age turns even the most prestigious papers into just another mid-sized Facebook page struggling to catch up to the reach of Dan Bongino?
+When the full flowering of the social media age turns even the most prestigious paper into just another midsize Facebook page struggling to catch up to the reach of Dan Bongino?

 TOP IMAGE: Adobe Stock